madsolar8582/couverture/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 Detail any alternatives you've tried to accomplish your goal.

 ## Additional Context
-Please explain any attachments here.
-Add anything you think helps explain why you are requesting this feature.
+Add anything you think helps explain the request here.